-The MPO is chaired by the state Secretary of Transportation (or his designee); the vice-chair is currently the Executive Director of MAPC (or his designee).
+The Secretary of Transportation (or a designee) chairs the MPO; the vice chair is currently the Executive Director of MAPC (or a designee).

 Figure 5 shows the proportion of MPO seats held by different types of entities, such as transportation agencies and municipalities.
+It includes a place for the future transit representative.